 What GDPR Means for Enterprises

-In order to comply with GDPR, enterprises will need to implement a number of security and privacy measures and controls, such as:
+In order to be ready for GDPR, businesses will need to implement a number of security and privacy measures and controls, such as:

 - Assigning a data protection officer